CumulusNetworks/config-backup-upgrade-helper/README.md

   will have to be removed manually after rebooting into that slot.

-# Ansible Playbook to Migrate Configs from 2.5 for 3.0
+# Ansible Playbook to Migrate Configs from 2.5 for 3.0 preparation

 Attached is an ansible playbook designed to install and run the Config File Migration script on a set of switches.
 This is provided as a jumpstart to aid in the migration